Who is a Mentor?

 The greatest thing a mentor can do for a mentee is encourage – convey a sincere belief in a mentee’s ability to succeed.
 The mentor-mentee relationship is often the first link in a newcomer’s professional network that opens doors to career opportunities for them

 Mentors are welcome from most professions.
-There are three intakes a year: Spring, Summer and Fall.
-To apply to participate as a mentor, please complete an online application form.
+New mentorships are launched MONTHLY.
+To apply to participate as a mentor, please complete the Mentor Sign Up Form.

 By participating in the Career Mentorship Program, mentors support and foster the integration of skilled immigrants so that they can contribute to the Canadian economy to their full potential.
 Mentors also benefit from the mentor-mentee relationship in the following ways: